- by Marit van Nuland

-Creating accessible text in 3D environments is crucial for the visually impaired.
-This guide provides guidelines with examples and best practices to make text in 3D spaces readable and user-friendly for the visually impaired.
+Creating accessible text in 3D environments is crucial for people with a visual impairment.
+This guide provides guidelines with examples and best practices to make text in XR and 3D spaces readable and user-friendly.

 Extended Reality (XR) is an umbrella term encompassing various forms of computer-altered reality, including Virtual Reality (VR), Augmented Reality (AR), and Mixed Reality (MR).

 The guidelines we set up are based on A-frame.
-Meaning that all the examples and values we mentoin are based off on A-frame.
-Meaning that these values could not be accurate for any other framework.
+The examples and values we share, might not directly be applicable to other frameworks.

 1. General Guidelines